takuti/takuti.me/_content/en/note/sdg-mooc.md

 What I'm recently trying to do is as follows:

-1. Reduce daily energy use and save electricity & water.
+1. Reduce daily energy (electricity and water) use and plastic consumption as much as possible.
-2. Review my job through the lens of SDGs and choose a career that I can believe it's truly meaningful for our life; avoid [bullshit jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs).
+2. Review my job through the lens of SDGs and choose a career that I can believe it's truly meaningful for our life.
+That is, avoid [bullshit jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs).
-3. Make a meat-free day(s), and regularly eat more vegetables and less meat.
+3. Make a meat-free day(s) and swap whey protein powder for vegan protein powder, and regularly eat more vegetables and less meat.

-What do you do?
+So, what do you do?